MicrosoftDocs/power-platform/power-platform/admin/set-up-dynamics-365-online-to-use-sharepoint-online.md

 <a name="BKMK_ConfigNewOrg"></a>

 ### Configure a new organization
- If your [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps organization has not deployed document management, when a [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps System Administrator logs in an alert message will be displayed to enable server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration.
+ If your Dynamics 365 apps organization has not deployed document management, when a Dynamics 365 apps System Administrator logs in an alert message will be displayed to enable server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration.

  ![Enable Server-Based SharePoint Integration alert](../admin/media/crm-and-sharepoint-online-enable-now.png "Enable Server-Based SharePoint Integration alert")

 > [!NOTE]
->  If you don’t see the alert and have not previously enabled server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration, clear your browser cache or open [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps using [!INCLUDE[pn_Internet_Explorer](../includes/pn-internet-explorer.md)] with InPrivate browsing to have the alert display again.
+>  If you don’t see the alert and have not previously enabled server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration, clear your browser cache or open Dynamics 365 apps using [!INCLUDE[pn_Internet_Explorer](../includes/pn-internet-explorer.md)] with InPrivate browsing to have the alert display again.
 Once you configure server-based integration, the alert will no longer appear.

 1. Go to **Settings** > **Document Management**, and then select **Enable server-based SharePoint** integration.